ibm-cloud-docs/sap-ase-managed/access.md

 | Manager      | You have permissions beyond the writer role that allows you to complete privileged actions, as defined by the service.
 In addition, you can create and edit service-specific resources. |
 {: row-headers}
 {: class="simple-tab-table"}
-{: caption="Table 2.
-SAP ASE Cloud Edition on IBM Cloud Service Access Roles" caption-side="bottom"}
+{: caption="SAP ASE Cloud Edition on IBM Cloud Service Access Roles" caption-side="bottom"}
 {: #iamrolesplatformsapaseceonibmcloud}
 {: tab-title="SAP ASE Cloud Edition on IBM Cloud Service roles"}
 {: tab-group="IAMSAPASECE"}